codesport/admin-panel/README.md

 Functional components in React are composed of pure functions which are [first class objects (functions)](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) in JavaScript.
 As functions, a given set of inputs will always provide a predicatble and guaranteed output.
 As first class objects, JavaScript functions may be treated as variables.

+    **PRO TIP 3:** Generally speaking, child components should be functional components and not manage state.
+In fact, their state must be lifted into and therefore managed by its parent

+    **PRO TIP 4:** If you find yourself repeating the same lines of code thtoughout a given parent or child component, combine that code into a method or function.
+Then call when needed

+    **PRO TIP 5:** If you find yourself needing the same function in more than 2 component's, seperate that function into an additional child or sibling component and import it where needed!

 ### Class Components
-Class components are used to manage state in React applications.
-As the name implies, these are OO constructs
+Class components are OO constructs that  are used to manage state in React applications.
+Every class component in React must have a `render()` method with a `return` statement.

-React apps can get complicated very quickly.
-To minimze this tutorial will establish some rules that will help beginners to maximize their prouctivuty.
-Traditionally, only class components could manage state.
-There are now exceptions such as useState.

-    1. Create a single parent component that will control application state.
-This parent component will be a class compoente
+  **PRO TIP 6:** Create a single parent component that will control application state.
+This parent component will be a class component

-        a. **Corrollary:** Children should be functional components.
-Their state will be lifted into and therefore manage by the parent component

-    2. If you find yourself repeating the same lines of code thtoughout a given parent or child component, combine that code into a method or function.
-Then call when needed

-    3. If you find yourself needing the same function in more than 2 component's, seperate that function into a seperate child 1.
-1component and import it!

 ---
 # Getting Started: Setting-up a React Local Development Enviornment